uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 This describes the resolution of the photos a camera can take.
 A 12-megapixel camera can produce an image with 12 million pixels in it.

-Television screens and projectors also display images using pixels.
+Television screens and data projectors also display images using pixels.

 {panel end}